 When I first started homeschooling R, we started with math workbooks I picked up at Sam’s Club.
 They seemed to be good for starting her out with basic concepts.
 She was able to learn to identify her numbers and count in preschool.
 In Kindergarten we introduced Saxon Math and she loved it.
-There were lots of hands on manipulatives and she was really doing well with it.
+There were lots of hands-on manipulatives and she was really doing well with it.
 Fast forward to third grade and Math became the devil in our house.
 There were days when Math would take three hours or more because R protested.

 I was overwhelmed!

 I found myself desperate to put her in school.
 I didn’t care what school.
 I just couldn’t do it anymore.
 Teaching Math to R made me angry with her and completely insecure about my own abilities.
 She wasn’t grasping things and I was sure that it was either my fault or she was lazy.
 At this point, we found out she had dyslexia.
 She fought to memorize all the material and keep up with the pace Saxon moved at.
-By the end of her 3rd grade year the agreement was that either we found a new Math or I put her in school.
+By the end of her 3rd-grade year, the agreement was that either we found a new Math or I put her in school.

 And then… Convention.

-I went to convention in May at the end of her 3rd grade year.
+I went to a convention in May at the end of her 3rd-grade year.
 I was desperate to find something that would engage her and help her to learn.
 I walked aisle after aisle of different Math curriculum options ready to just give up.
 When I came to the Teaching Textbooks booth I spent a long time there.
 I am pretty sure I looked like a curriculum stalker.
 I would walk up, play with the curriculum, pace to a few other booths, and then walk back over.
 I asked 20 million questions and walked away with the decision that I would buy it if I could find it at an affordable price.

 So I went to a used curriculum sale.

-I was amazed to find her third grade teaching textbooks for only $25.
+I was amazed to find her third-grade teaching textbooks for only $25.
 I felt like I was stealing by buying it for that price but it was what I could afford in that season so we tried it.
 Here are a few things that Teaching Textbooks did for us.